bartekpacia/bartekpacia/README.md

 I've recently graduated from high-school.
 Now I study Computer Science at the [Silesian University of Technology](https://www.polsl.pl/en).
 I also work as Flutter developer at [LeanCode](https://leancode.co).

-Here's a few facts about me:
+A few facts about me:

 - I started programming when I was 14
 - I'm the creator and developer of [the Discover Rudy app](https://odkryjrudy.pl) for people visiting [my hometown](https://urodapodrozy.files.wordpress.com/2020/07/dsc_0802_edited-1.jpg)